Continuous-time quantum optimisation without the adiabatic principle: Pure State Thermal Quantum Annealing

-In this section we show how the PSTQA equations (Eqs.~\ref{eq:dHdqa}-\ref{eq:hp_th}) can be tackled through a suitable choice of ansatz.
 We consider two simple models for the density-of-states, first introduced for CTQWs for the combinatorial optimisation problem MAX-CUT in \cite{Ban24}.
 The two models are a Gaussian and an exponentially modified Gaussian.
 In \cite{Ban24} these models of the density-of-states were shown to make reasonable approximations of observables for CTQWs.
 We expect these models to be suitable when the state-vector has significant overlap with energy eigenstates in the middle of the spectrum.
 These models have no energy cut-off, so become less suitable at low (or high) energies.
-However, they do allow for for some analytic analysis.
+However, they do allow for some analytic analysis.